Gradient-flow SDEs have unique transient population dynamics: ADDITIONAL NON-IDENTIFIABILITY EXAMPLES

+For gradient-flow SDEs, we have proven that non-identifiability from marginals arises if and only if the observed marginals also correspond to the marginals of a residual process in equilibrium.
+An example for the time-homogeneous case was given in \cref{ex:non_iden_stationary}, such that the equilibrium marginals are constant, and an example for the time-inhomogenous case was given in \cref{ex: non_identifiability_time_inhomo}, such that the equilibrium distribution of the residual process continuously changes in time.

-Within the general literature on the identifiability of SDEs from temporal marginals, there are a few well-established sources of non-identifiability from marginals: undetectable rotations \citep{weinreb2018fundamental, shen2024multi, guan2024identifying}, rank-degenerate trajectories \citep{wang2024generator}, and sharing the same stationary distribution \citep{lavenant2021towards}.
-We overview these non-identifiable examples below: \begin{ex}[Gaussian pancake~ {\citep{guan2024identifying}}] Let $a,b,c \in \R$, with $a \leq b$, and let $X_0$ be defined as a $2d$ Gaussian pancake, such that for each fixed $x_0^{(2)} \in [a,b]$, the first coordinate $x_0^{(1)} \sim \mathcal{N}(0, 1)$: \end{ex}
+However, for other forms of SDEs, other types of non-identifiability have been documented in the literature, including: undetectable rotations \citep{weinreb2018fundamental, shen2025multi, guan2024identifying}, rank-degenerate trajectories \citep{wang2024generator}, and sharing the same stationary distribution \citep{lavenant2021towards}.
+We overview examples below: \begin{ex}[Gaussian pancake~ {\citep{guan2024identifying}}] Let $a,b,c \in \R$, with $a \leq b$, and let $X_0$ be defined as a $2d$ Gaussian pancake, such that for each fixed $x_0^{(2)} \in [a,b]$, the first coordinate $x_0^{(1)} \sim \mathcal{N}(0, 1)$: \end{ex}

-\begin{ex}[Rotation {\citep{shen2024multi,hashimoto2016learning,weinreb2018fundamental, guan2024identifying}}] \end{ex} \begin{ex}[Degenerate rank {\citep{wang2024generator, guan2024identifying}}] \end{ex}
+\begin{ex}[Rotation {\citep{shen2025multi,hashimoto2016learning,weinreb2018fundamental, guan2024identifying}}] \end{ex} \begin{ex}[Degenerate rank {\citep{wang2024generator, guan2024identifying}}] \end{ex}